 Thailand is often referred to as a golden land, not because there is precious metal buried underground but because the country gives off a certain lustre, be it the fertile rice fields of the central plains or the warm hospitality of its citizenry.

-People come here as miners: first perhaps for the uniquely Western concepts of R&R. And while they toast themselves to a bronze hue on the sandy beaches, they find in the daily rhythm of Thailand a tranquility that isn’t confined to vacation time.
+People come here as miners: first perhaps for the uniquely Western concepts of R&R. And while they toast themselves to a bronze hue on the sandy beaches, they find in the daily rhythm a tranquility that isn’t confined to vacation time.
 Welcome to a life-altering experience disguised as a holiday.

 This is an exotic land that is surprisingly convenient and accessible.
 Sliding down the coastal tail are evergreen limestone islands filled with tall palms that angle over pearlescent sand.
 Thailand’s beaches are stunning, hedonistic and mythic among residents of northern latitudes.
 But few visitors trudge into the northeast, a region better suited for homestays and teaching gigs than quick souvenir snapshots.
 In this scrappy region you can dive deep into the Thai psyche, emerging with a tolerance for searingly spicy food.